grmvishnu/datasciencecoursera/2_R_Programming/Week 3 Quiz.md

 ```R
 ?iris
 ```
 There will be an object called 'iris' in your workspace.
 In this dataset, what is the mean of 'Sepal.Length' for the species virginica?
-(Please only enter the numeric result and nothing else.)
+Round off the answer to the nearest whole number (Please only enter the numeric result and nothing else.)

 ### Answer

-6.588
+7

 ```R
 # if you don't have data.table installed